ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In the case of success, the Client is added to the list of current members, if not already a member.
 The Client is assigned a NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
 NODENAME is associated to the access token and secure session of the Client.
 Publishers' client credentials are also associated with the tuple containing NODENAME, GROUPNAME, <!-- Group Identifier (Gid), --> a new, next available sender ID and the access token.
 The KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
 The Content-Format  is "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

-- 'gkty': the key type "Group_PubSub_COSE_Key" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
+- 'gkty': the key type "Group_PubSub_Keying_Material" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
-- 'key': The keying material for group communication includes 'group_SenderId' if the Client is a Publisher, and a "COSE\_Key".
-The "COSE\_Key" object is defined in {{RFC9052}} {{RFC9053}} and contains:
+- 'key': The keying material for group communication includes:
-    * 'kty' with value 4 (symmetric)
+    * 'group_SenderId' if the Client is a Publisher.
-    * 'kid' with value defined by the KDC
+    * 'cred_fmt' parameter, specifiying the format of authentication credentials used in the group.
+This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}  At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
+(REQ6).
-    * 'alg' with value defined by the KDC
+    * 'sign_alg' parameter, specifying the Signature Algorithm used to sign messages in the group.
+This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
-    * 'Base IV' with value defined by the KDC
+    * 'sign_params' parameter, specifying the parameters of the Signature Algorithm.
+This parameter is a CBOR array, which includes the following two elements: 'sign_alg_capab' and 'sign_key_type_capab'. sign_alg_capab'is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}. 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
-    * 'k', the value of the symmetric key (REQ17)
+    * and a "COSE\_Key".
+The "COSE\_Key" object is defined in {{RFC9052}} {{RFC9053}} and contains:'kty' with value 4 (symmetric), 'kid', 'alg' and 'Base IV' with value defined by the KDC, and 'k', the value of the symmetric key (REQ17).
 - 'num': the version number of the keying material (initial value of 0)
 - 'exp', MUST be present.
 - 'ace-groupcomm-profile' parameter MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.